 Perhaps most offensive, however, was a video

-posted by pro-gun bloggers Barron Barnett of Washington and Joe Huffman
+posted by pro-gun bloggers TMM of Washington and Joe Huffman

 of North Central Idaho.
 The video shows pro-gun activists holding

 candles, saying “candles don’t stop violence” and then drawing their

 handguns and firing at paper targets that are supposed to “simulate the

 January 8th 2011 shooting in Tucson.”